sixuanhan/nuggets/IMPLEMENTATION.md

 		send a QUIT message to every client with a scoreboard return true

+#### `broadcastDisplay`:

+	allocate memory for a DISPLAY message
+	loop over the players list
+	if the player is not NULL
+		update their localMap
+		generate a DISPLAY message for them
+		send the message
+		log
+	free the DISPLAY message
+	if there is a spectator
+		allocate memory for a DISPLAY message
+		generate a DISPLAY message for them
+		send the message
+		log
+		free the DISPLAY message

-#### `updateMainGrid`:
+#### `broadcastGold`:

-	if the player is stepping onto another player swap the two players, updating their stored spot type data else if the player is stepping onto gold update the gold and send a gold message to everyone else if the player is stepping on to a spot move the player and restore the spot they're stepping from to its previous character
+	loop over the players list
+	if the player is not NULL
+		allocate memory for a DISPLAY message
+		if it is the player who collects the gold generate a suitable DISPLAY message for them else
+			generate a suitable DISPLAY message for them send the message
+		log
+	free the DISPLAY message
+	if there is a spectator
+		allocate memory for a DISPLAY message
+		generate a DISPLAY message for them
+		send the message
+		log
+		free the DISPLAY message

 ---